Graduate University Policies

 ^ Go to top

-This policy related to degree evaluation course work applies both to courses taken at UNF and courses taken at other institutions.
-Courses expire when they are 10 years old and will need to be repeated.This includes:
+policy applies both to courses taken at UNF and courses taken at other

 (Note: Classes that may be in the 10-year window at start of the degree may fall off of the degree evaluation as the 10 year window closes and the courses expire.)

-This catalog does not encompass all policies and procedures for the programs in the Coggin College of Business.
+This catalog does not encompass all policies and procedures in the Coggin College of Business.
 Please contact an academic advisor for clarification or additional information.
-As a student you are responcible for any policies and procedures not included on this page or discussed by your advisor.
+As a student, you are responsible for any policies and procedures not included on this page or discussed by your advisor.